Gift Icon

 They will charge a certain amount to use their load containers regardless of the volume of the haul being shipped.

-On the other hand, a freight forwarder prices their services based on the volume of load being shipped.
+On the contrary, a freight forwarder prices their services based on the volume of load being shipped.
 They charge extra for value-added services, such as storage, insurance, and customs, making them more expensive than NVOCCs.

 Registration and licensing requirements